Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ### Node config

-The node config have 3 options:
+The node configuration has three options:
-- autoClean: Removes automatically all the temporal renders done for the input when the executiong ends.
+- autoClean: Automatically removes all temporary renders created for the input once the execution ends.
-- backupOutputImage: Copy the output image in
+- backupOutputImage:  Copies the output image.
-- imageType: Can be PIL or np.array.
-This knob specifies the image instance type to use to provide and read from the input and output from the workflow.
-If the workflow expects or return a difference type it may not work.
+- imageType: Specifies the format used to write and read the inputs and outputs for the workflow.
+The instance types can be either PIL or np.array.
+If the workflow expects or returns a different type, it may not work correctly.

 <figure>
       <img src="images/nuke_shift_node_propierties_mode.png" alt="Image Mode.">